-There are a number of areas of practice that require improvement, including four minor shortfalls.
-The HTA has given advice to the Designated Individual with respect to improving consent procedures and to continue with plans for major refurbishment to improve capacity and contingency arrangements.
+There are a number of areas of practice that require improvement, for which the HTA has given advice and guidance, including one minor shortfall in relation to the consent standards.

-The HTA requires that the Designated Individual addresses the shortfalls by submitting a completed corrective and preventive action (CAPA) plan within 14 days of receipt of the final report (refer to Appendix 2 for recommended timeframes within which to complete actions).
+The HTA requires the Designated Individual to address the minor shortfall by submitting a completed corrective and preventative action (CAPA) plan within 14 days of receipt of the final report (refer to Appendix 2 for recommended timeframes within which to complete actions).
 The HTA will then inform the establishment of the evidence required to demonstrate that the actions agreed in the plan have been completed.

-The HTA has assessed the establishment as suitable to be licensed for the activities specified subject to corrective and preventive actions being implemented to meet the shortfalls identified during the inspection.
+The HTA has assessed the establishment as suitable to be licensed for the activities specified subject to corrective and preventative actions being implemented to meet the shortfall identified during the inspection.

-Report sent to DI for factual accuracy: 6 November 2013
+Report sent to DI for factual accuracy: 11 April 2014

-Report returned from DI: 22 November 2013
+Report returned from DI: 24 April 2014

-Final report issued: 25 November 2013
+Final report issued: 25 April 2014